Choosing the right publishing route can be intimidating. Worry not. Let's go through some of the options you have.

 What is Kindle Unlimited or KDP Select?

-Is Kindle Unlimited worth it?
+Is Kindle Unlimited Worth It?

 Indie authors are faced with an important decision when self-publishing ebooks: go “wide” or enroll only in Kindle publishing?

 Going wide means publishing your book on multiple platforms and not remaining exclusive to Amazon’s KDP Select program.
-When going wide, some authors go direct to Amazon KDP and then use a self-publishing aggregator (like PublishDrive) to distribute to the other major stores like Apple Books, Google Play Books, Barnes & Noble, or Kobo.
+When going wide, some authors go direct to Amazon KDP and then use a self-publishing aggregator (like PublishDrive) to distribute to the other major stores like Apple Books, Google Play, Barnes & Noble, or Kobo.

 Also, many authors use aggregators for simplicity’s sake.
 It’s much easier to manage global ebook distribution and more under one roof.
-For example, PublishDrive distributes to Amazon and 400 other retailers, and offers a built-in Amazon advertising tool.
+For example, PublishDrive distributes to Amazon and 400 other book retailers, and offers a built-in Amazon advertising tool.

-Amazon’s KDP (Kindle Direct Publishing or KDP) is one of the major self-publishing platforms.
+Amazon KDP (Kindle Direct Publishing or KDP) is one of the major self-publishing platforms.
 By publishing through KDP, your ebook will be listed for sale on Amazon’s Kindle books store and purchasable through Kindles (Amazon ebook readers).
 This is called going “direct” with Amazon, as opposed to using an aggregator to list your books on the Kindle store.